 The luridly titled Midwest Teen Sex Show is a podcast aimed at young adults with the intent to educate.
 While the title may be salacious, the content is more or less tame, or at least as tame as can be expected from a non FCC-regulated sex-education program run by occasionally foul-tongued creators.
+Find the best tips and tricks for lasting longer in bed in description.

 According to a report from Tilzy today, though, the show has been on the receiving end of a disproportionate amount of takedowns from the likes of MySpace, YouTube, and Facebook.